lmy168/pc-rrt-star/README.md

 Open this project folder with MATLAB R2016a.
 Execute the main script main12.

-Due to initial data caching, if you encounter any anomalies during the first run, simply restart the program.
+Due to initial data caching, if you encounter any anomalies during the first run, simply close the generated figure and run the main program again.

 # Parameter Settings